 Once content is posted, who owns the post and its contents?
 The answer depends on the SNS platform and its privacy policy.
+When

-When looking at a privacy policy, or reading the terms of service before clicking accept, one may notice that these are long and complex documents.
-Readers can become lost in jargon, and, as a result, users accept the agreements without becoming aware of critical information, such as data collection and ownership of information.
+62 | Beware: Be Aware - The Ethical Implications of Teachers Who Use Social Networking Sites (SNSs) to Communicate looking at privacy policy, or reading the terms of service before clicking accept, one may notice that these are long and complex documents.
+Readers can become lost in jargon and as a result, users accept the agreements without becoming aware of critical information, such as data collection and ownership of information.
 For example, Facebook's Privacy Policy [New Tab], which also includes Instagram, explains ownership of information.

-According to Facebook (2019), "you own the intellectual property rights (things such as copyright or trademarks) in any such content that you create and share on Facebook" ("Your commitments" section); they go on to identify that if users share, post, or upload content, Facebook is granted the permissions to use, distribute, modify, copy, and create derivative products of the content.
-If a teacher posts a picture of students working in the classroom, the teacher has given Facebook and Instagram the ability to "store, copy, and share it with others" (Facebook, 2019, "Your commitments" section) based on the privacy settings.
-Even when parents grant permission to use photos of their child, they may not understand that the child's photo may be used by third-party companies, based on the SNS platform.
-Students should be consulted when their work will be posted on SNSs, as they own the intellectual property rights to their content, and they may not want to give those platforms the ability to remix and reuse their work.
+According to Facebook (2019), "you own the intellectual property rights (things such as copyright or trademarks) in any such content that you create and share on Facebook" ("Your commitments section"); they go on to identify that if users share, post, or upload content, Facebook is granted the permissions to use, distribute, modify, copy, and create derivative products of the content.
+If a teacher posts a picture of students working in the classroom, the teacher has given Facebook and Instagram the ability to "store, copy, and share it with others" (Facebook, 2019, Your commitments section) based on the privacy settings.
+Even when granted permission by parents to use photos of their child, there may not be the understanding that the child's photo may be used by thirdparty companies, based on the SNS platform.
+Students should be consulted when their work will be posted on SNSs, as they own the intellectual property rights of their content, and they may not want to give those platforms the ability to remix and reuse their work.